Surviving the Language Learning Plateau

 Most importantly, remember that a plateau is a chance to catch your breath, and an opportunity to look back at all you have achieved in your learning.
 It is the point at which the hopeful sparks of infatuation begin to develop into something more sustainable.

-It’s ok to love more than one language in your lifetime; it’s even ok to stay friends with your ex when you move on.
+It’s OK to love more than one language in your lifetime; it’s even OK to stay friends with your ex when you move on.
 But when you’re right in the middle of the good stuff, teetering on the edge of the plateau, don’t give up.

 Enjoy what you're reading?